- About us

 Did you know that one rain barrel can conserve approximately 1,050 gallons per year?
 That translates to great environmental benefits and cost savings, especially when you consider that lawn and garden watering make up nearly 40 percent of total household water use during the summer!

-Through our Rain Barrel Workshops, we help participants build their own rain barrels to conserve water and reduce storm water runoff, pollution, and bacteria entering Galveston Bay.
+Through our Rain Barrel Workshops, we help participants build their own rain barrels to conserve water and reduce stormwater runoff, pollution, and bacteria entering Galveston Bay.
 Each workshop includes information on rain barrel use and maintenance, and you’re provided with the tools you’ll need to begin constructing your very own rain barrel.
-Registration is $35, which includes the construction of one barrel and admission to the workshop for yourself and one guest.
+Registration is $40, which includes one barrel and one connector kit, as well as admission to the workshop for yourself and one guest.

 We need your #EyesOnGalvBay in order to keep your Bay and community clean!
 That’s why we created the Galveston Bay Action Network (GBAN), an interactive tool for reporting pollution in Brazoria, Chambers, Galveston, and Harris counties.